absoluteappsec/blog/_posts/2022-02-20-absolute-appsec-method-for-secure-code-review.md

 ![Methodology]({{ site.baseurl }}{{ '/assets/images/absolute-appsec-scr-method.png' }})
 ### _The Absolute AppSec Method for Secure-Code Review_

 Organizing your approach to Secure-Code review involves recognizing typical application behaviors in general as well as the ability to research (read: targeted googling) language/application documentation as you dial down into specifics.
-Information gathering is a vitally important part of Secure-Code Reviews because it informs how we divvy up the time allotted for a review and determines what we look at first.
+To that end, information gathering is a vitally important part of Secure-Code Reviews because it informs how we divvy up the time allotted for a review and determines what we look at first.
 The idea is to develop a framework and direction to your review so you avoid either freezing up because you don't know where to start or, more seriously, following a wild hare down the rabbit hole.

 ## Avoiding Rabbit Holes